-O'Shaughnessy Hall is home to 341 co-ed residents.
+O'Shaughnessy Hall is home to 341 male and female residents.

 O'Shaughnessy Hall is named for 1903 alumnus Louis O'Shaughnessy, who worked at his alma mater from 1918 to 1954 as a professor, head of applied mechanics, acting dean of engineering, and director of graduate studies.
 Renowned for his memory, O'Shaughnessy taught mathematics and engineering-related courses before becoming the first head of applied mechanics, which he built into a strong department.
 He served the Athletic Council for a quarter-century and spent years heading freshman orientation week.

 Construction started in 1965 and was completed in fall 1966.

 Address: 530 Washington St. SW | Map Grid: N-6

 Latitude: 37.22538 | Longitude: -80.41832